niden-net/blog.longhaircareforums.com/_posts/2002-12-01-congratulations-to-december-2002-feature-of-the-month-armyqt.md

 * As a general rule, I do proteins t least once a month.
 * My daily hairstyle is a bun.
 * Sometimes on the weekends I will let my hair air dry and use Caruso Steam Rollers to get some curls.
-Recently I’ve been wearing a drawstring ponytail as a protective style (loving it!).
+Recently I've been wearing a drawstring ponytail as a protective style (loving it!).
-* Moisturizers I like include, Olive Oil, WGO, Dudley’s PCA, and Profectiv Mega Growth.
+* Moisturizers I like include, Olive Oil, WGO, Dudley's PCA, and Profectiv Mega Growth.
 I also like Kiehl's crème with Silk Groom and Keracare Silken Seal (but I only use these once in a while when I wear my hair down).
 * I generally relax my hair every 8 wks, but am currently trying to stretch it out to 12 weeks.
 Last relaxer used was Elucence Lye.

 ## Currently how long is your hair?